gitterHQ/tentacles/README.md

 tentacles [![Build Status](https://travis-ci.org/gitterHQ/tentacles.svg?branch=v0.1.8)](https://travis-ci.org/gitterHQ/tentacles) [![Coverage Status](https://coveralls.io/repos/gitterHQ/tentacles/badge.svg?branch=master)](https://coveralls.io/r/gitterHQ/tentacles?branch=master)
 =========

-Tentacles is a customisable, promise-based GitHub client for node.js.
+Tentacles is a extensible, promise-based GitHub client for node.js.
 It's designed to be easy to configure and to be as stateless as possible, making it suitable for server environments.

+It can also cache GitHub HTTP responses to speed up your app and reduce rate limits.

-It does not yet cover the entire GitHub API: the methods currently available are mostly those used by Gitter.
+Tentacles does not yet cover the entire GitHub API: the methods currently available are mostly those used by [Gitter](https://gitter.im).
 It is, however, very easy to extend and we welcome pull-requests.

 The client aims to maintain a direct one-to-one mapping with the GitHub API as much as possible.